The YouTube module & connector offers two macro-features:

 !ythook (YouTube channel identifier) (webhook URL or --channel (channel id/mention/q_name)) [customization params]

 Starts a notification service for the selected YouTube channel.
-If a new video is uploaded on the channel, or an existing video has its title or description updated, a notification will be sent to the specified webhook service.
+If a new video is uploaded on the channel, a notification will be sent to the specified webhook service.

 Discord webhooks are a very powerful feature, but they (currently) lack 2-way authentication of messages.
 This means that a malicious user knowing a webhook URL will be able, with some effort, to forge a message containing any kind of content using external tools and send that message to the webhook.
 In order to protect yourself from this (rare) occasion, make sure you run this command in non-public channels.